 Preseason baseline testing

 I had them complete sections 4, 6, 7, and 8 of the Sport Concussion Assessment Tool 3 (SCAT3) and recorded their results.
 Luke scored significantly higher than Sam on the immediate memory and concentration sections of section 4 and Sam scored much better than Luke on section 6 (balance examination).
-Having a baseline is important because it will enable me to confidently recognize even small deviations from normal if my sons have a head blow so that I can take appropriate action (removal from play, medical attention, etc).
+Having a baseline is important because it will enable me to confidently recognize even small deviations from normal if either of them have a head blow so that I can take appropriate action (removal from play, medical attention, etc).
 Now I know that if Sam scores anything less than perfect on the balance examination that it will be cause for concern, whereas a few errors on the memory section would be considered normal for him.
 On the other hand, I know that a perfect score on the immediate memory and concentration section comes easily to Luke, whereas a few errors on the balance test won’t be anything to worry about.

 There is no question that adequate quantities of deep sleep are critical for brain health.
 Deep sleep has been shown to slow cognitive decline, reduce cortisol levels, promote regeneration of myelin (the fatty substance that insulates nerves), increase the growth of new brain cells, and support the integrity of the blood-brain barrier.
 As any parent of a teenager knows, however, making sure that your son gets enough sleep can be a challenge.
 Between late night football games, early morning practice, and the demands of homework (along with a constant stream of Snapchat notifications) it is hard for kids these days to get the 8-10 hours of sleep that their brains really need.